CONCUSSION CARE 101 GUIDE

 HOW DO I BILL FOR CONCUSSION CARE SERVICES?

 Depending on your practice’s setting and location, billing for concussion care services may vary.
-Here are a few resources to help you with billing and coding for concussion care:
+Learn about eligible CPT codes using the resources below to get reimbursed for using ImPACT, ImPACT Pediatric, or ImPACT Quick Test as part of your concussion evaluation.

 - Billing Guide